-Over the past week, in two different cases, six children—most under age 7—were rescued from cybersex trafficking rings in the Philippines.
+Over the past week, in two different cases, six children—most under age 7—were rescued from online sexual exploitation trafficking rings in the Philippines.
 The boys and girls were being sexually exploited in images and video broadcast online to customers in over 19 countries on four continents, including the United States, United Kingdom and Canada.

 Criminal prosecution of the overseas sex offenders led authorities to the Philippines, where four suspects have been arrested so far for recruiting and exploiting children.
 IJM assisted international agencies and the Philippine government in both cases, and the search for additional children who may have been victimized continues.